-Paragraph (23) authorizes a trustee to resolve disputes through mediation or arbitration.
+Paragraph (23) authorizes a trustee to resolve disputes through mediation, arbitration or other methods of alternate dispute resolution.
 The drafters of this Code encourage the use of such alternate methods for resolving disputes.
 Arbitration is a form of nonjudicial settlement agreement authorized by Section 111.
-In representing beneficiaries and others in connection with arbitration or mediation, the representation principles of Article 3 may be applied.
+In representing beneficiaries and others in connection with arbitration or in approving settlements obtained through mediation or other methods of ADR, the representation principles of Article 3 may be applied.
 Settlors wishing to encourage use of alternate dispute resolution may draft to provide it.
 For sample language, see American Arbitration Association, Arbitration Rules for Wills and Trusts (1995).